Note

 Modelling a Coherently Polarised Aperture

-This example uses the frequency domain lyceanem.models.frequency_domain.calculate_farfield()
+This example uses the frequency domain lyceanem.models.frequency_domain.calculate_farfield() function to predict

 the farfield pattern for a linearly polarised aperture.
 This could represent an antenna array without any beamforming